+Gift-Sized Holiday Mini Spice Cakes sound appealing.
+And that’s on purpose.
 Sometimes a label can kill a recipe.
 Ask a random sampling of people whether they would like to taste your fruitcake and most of them would grimace, answering “NO!!!” or “no, thank you” if they didn’t know you well and wanted to be polite.
-But ask them to try spice cake and you might well get a very different answer.
+But ask them to try mini spice cakes and you might well get a very different answer.

 Still, I have one friend I have who likes fruitcakes and I was determined to make him one.
-He and I together make a small but significant party of two who would eat a delicious fruitcake in an instant and who wish people would stop buying those horrible packaged fruitcakes that give this delicacy a bad name.
+We would both eat a delicious fruitcake in an instant and wish people would stop buying those horrible packaged fruitcakes that give this delicacy a bad name.

 Note on candied fruit peel – While you could omit the orange and lemon peel, they add a citrus note that goes especially well with the spices in the batter.
 Cut into tiny dice, the peel bears no relation to the gummy chunks that many find offensive in store-bought fruitcake.
 I urge you to make the peel yourself (I kid you not, it’s simple), but if you don’t, a small amount of high quality store-bought peel will work fine.